 - 1. Students must be under 20 years of age. - 2.
-Students may only participate for eight consecutive semesters. - 3.
+A student's eligibility to compete at the varsity level is limited to the first eight semesters following the date that he or she enters ninth grade. - 3.
 Extensions of this rule must be approved by an external review board (the MPA Eligibility Committee). - 4.
 A student transferring from one school to another without a corresponding change of address by his or her parents/guardians may only become eligible to participate in interscholastic athletics if an MPA Transfer Waiver Approval Form is properly filed with the MPA office, with the student, parents/guardians, sending principal and receiving principal all certifying that the transfer was not primarily for athletic purposes. - 5.
 A student declared ineligible due to the transfer rule shall be eligible to participate only after being in attendance at the new school for three hundred sixty-five (365) consecutive calendar days, which will begin with the first day of attendance at the new school.